alt-ai-technologies/lora-trainer/README.md

 - Check path is correct
 - Verify file exists: `ls -lh <adapter_path>`
 - Check Hugging Face Hub access if using Hub path

+### Book Cover Generation Issues

+**LoRA not found:**
+- Check that the LoRA path is correct
+- Default path assumes Modal volume is mounted
+- Use `--lora-path` to specify a different location

+**Out of Memory during generation:**
+- Reduce image size: `--width 512 --height 768`
+- Reduce steps: `--steps 4`

+**Dataset preparation errors:**
+- Ensure images are at least 512px on shortest side
+- Check that metadata file format matches expected structure
+- Use `--auto-caption` if metadata is not available

 ---